wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 # Changes
 {:numbered="false"}

 This section is to be removed before publication, and the primary change log is the git repository.
 This is just a place to note some of the more substantive changes.

+## Version 06-07
+{:numbered="false"}

+* Made the reference to RFC 7600 informative.
+* Downgraded the suggestion to assign an IPv4 address from SHOULD to MAY.
+* Changed the first author's affiliation (but don't get used to it, they'll likely rename us again).

 ## Version 05-06
 {:numbered="false"}